Star Trek: Of Gods and Men: Release dates

 In a May 2007 interview with Houston Chronicle blogger J. Kevin Tumlinson, director Tim Russ said the producers were attempting to distribute the project through current Star Trek franchise owner CBS, and if successful, they would sell the production as either a download or a DVD.
 The producers then clarified on the official forum that while "plans to release the series as a free download remain in place", licensing by CBS would be required for any versions for sale, e.g. DVDs.

 In November 2008, Renegade Studios began giving free DVDs of the film as thank-you gifts to their online customers.
 As of December 2009, a new edition of the DVD with pop-up commentary trivia was being offered.

 Reception

-The film won the 2008 Best Web Production award from SyFy Portal.
+The film won the 2008 SyFy Portal Genre Award for Best Web Production.

 Follow-up

 Star Trek: Renegades, a series directed by Russ and with many others of the series team, was released on a nonprofit basis in 2015.